Tanisha-Verma-16/Bank-Management-System/README.md

    ```

 2. **Install dependencies**:
-   If you don't have `pytest` installed, you can install it using pip:
+   Install `pytest` for running the test suite:
    ```bash
    pip install pytest
    ```

 ## Running the Application

-1. **Run the GUI application**:
+1. **Start the Application**:
-   In your terminal, navigate to the project directory and run the main Python script:
+   Run the main Python script:
    ```bash
    python banking_gui.py
    ```
-   This will open a GUI window where you can log in as an **Admin** or a **Customer** and perform the following actions:
-   - **Admin**: Create, delete, and view accounts.
-   - **Customer**: Create accounts, deposit, withdraw, and apply for loans.

-2. **Login Credentials**:
+2. **Login Options**:
    - **Admin Login**:
-     - Password: `admin123`
+     Click "Login as Admin" and enter the password `admin123` to access the Admin Portal.
    - **Customer Login**:
+     Click "Login as Customer" and enter a valid **account number** to access the Customer Portal.

+3. **Features**:
-     - You can create new accounts and manage them.
+   - Admin can create/delete accounts and view all accounts.
+   - Customers can deposit, withdraw, view transaction history, apply for loans, and view applied loans.

 ## Running the Tests

-To ensure everything is working as expected, you can run the provided test suite with `pytest`.
+To verify the system’s functionality, run the test suite.

-1. **Run tests using pytest**:
+1. **Run tests**:
-   Navigate to the project directory and run the tests:
    ```bash
    pytest test_banking_system.py
    ```

 2. **Expected Output**:
-   If all tests pass, you should see something like:
+   All tests should pass, producing output similar to:
    ```bash
    ============================== test session starts ==============================
    collected 20 items